FluegelsApps/iot-utilities/docs/settings/settings_iotserver.md

 - If this feature is enabled, clients have to reauthenticate when the timer expired.
 The timer also controls the "expiring_in" parameter of the Aruba authentication response messages
 - If this feature is disabled, clients won't have to reauthenticate when the timer expired

+## SSH Settings

+### Manage SSH Credentials

+This this preference to manage the SSH credentials that are stored securely in an biometrically encrypted database inside the application.